Magnum::Ui::AbstractUserInterface class new in Git master

 Implicitly calls update(), which in turn implicitly calls clean().
 The globalPosition is assumed to be in respect to windowSize(), and is internally scaled to match size() before being set to PointerEvent.

 If a node was captured by a previous pointerPressEvent() or pointerMoveEvent(), pointerReleaseEvent() wasn't called yet and the node wasn't removed since, calls AbstractLayer::pointerMoveEvent() on all data attached to that node even if it happens outside of its area, with the event position made relative to the node.
-If the move event happened inside the node area and is accepted by at least one data, the node is treated as hovered, otherwise as not hovered.
+If the move event is primary, happened inside the node area and is accepted by at least one data, the node is treated as hovered, otherwise as not hovered.
 An AbstractLayer::pointerEnterEvent() or pointerLeaveEvent() is then called for all data attached to the captured node if the node hover status changed with the same event except for PointerMoveEvent::relativePosition() which is reset to a zero vector.
 No corresponding leave / enter event is called for any other node in this case.
-Returns true if the move event was accepted by at least one data attached to the captured node, false if it wasn't and thus the event should be propagated further; accept status of the enter and leave events is ignored.
-If the move, enter or leave event implementations called PointerMoveEvent::setCaptured() resulting in it being false regardless of their accept status, the capture is released after this function, otherwise it stays unchanged.
+If the move event isn't primary, the current hovered node isn't affected in any way.
+If the move, enter or leave event implementations called PointerMoveEvent::setCaptured() resulting in it being false, the capture is released after this function, otherwise it stays unchanged.
+For primary events the capture reset is performed regardless of the event accept status, for non-primary events only if they're accepted.

-Otherwise, if a node wasn't captured, finds the front-most node under (scaled) globalPosition and calls AbstractLayer::pointerMoveEvent() on all data attached to it belonging to layers that support LayerFeature::Event.
-If no data accept the event, continues to other nodes under the position in a front-to-back order and then to parent nodes.
+Otherwise, if a node wasn't captured, propagates the event to nodes under (scaled) globalPosition and calls AbstractLayer::pointerMoveEvent() on all data attached to it belonging to layers that support LayerFeature::Event, in a front-to-back order as described in Node hierarchy event propagation.
 For each such node, the event is always called on all attached data, regardless of the accept status.
-The node on which the data accepted the event is then treated as hovered; if no data accepted the event, there's no hovered node.
-For each call the event position is made relative to the node to which given data is attached.
+If the move event is primary, the node on which the data accepted the event is then treated as hovered; if no data accepted the event, there's no hovered node.
+For each call the PointerMoveEvent::position() is made relative to the node to which given data is attached.
 If the currently hovered node changed, an AbstractLayer::pointerLeaveEvent() is then called for all data attached to a previously hovered node if it exists, and then a corresponding AbstractLayer::pointerEnterEvent() is called for all data attached to the currently hovered node if it exists, in both cases with the same event except for PointerMoveEvent::position() which is made relative to the particular node it's called on and PointerMoveEvent::relativePosition() which is reset to a zero vector.
-Returns true if the event was accepted by at least one data, false if it wasn't or there wasn't any visible event handling node at given position and thus the event should be propagated further; accept status of the enter and leave events is ignored.
+If the move event isn't primary, the current hovered node isn't affected in any way.
 If any accepted move event or any enter event called PointerMoveEvent::setCaptured() resulting in it being true, the containing node implicitly captures all further pointer events until and including a pointerReleaseEvent() even if they happen outside of its area, or until the capture is released in a pointerMoveEvent() again.
 Calling PointerMoveEvent::setCaptured() in the leave event has no effect in this case.

 Expects that the event is not accepted yet.